joashgobin/cs/content/christianity/blog/modern_relationships_are_designed_to_fail.md

 ## The world
-The beliefs of the people around us and the riches and pleasures offered by those people can influence our views on commmitment.
+The beliefs of the people around us and the riches and pleasures offered by those people can influence our views on commitment.

 ## The flesh